Request Information

 MATH 8B

 In this course, students will build on and extend the knowledge they gained in Math 8A.
-After reviewing how to solve one- and two-step equations, they are introduced to multi-step equations and proportions.
-They will apply their knowledge of proportional relationships to geometry, where they perform transformations on figures and prove similarity of figures through a series of rigid transformations and dilations.
-Next, students will extend their knowledge of linear relationships by identifying and comparing properties of lines and their equations.
+After reviewing how to solve one- and two-step equations, they will learn multi-step equations and proportions.
+They will apply their knowledge of proportional relationships to geometry, where they perform transformations on figures and prove the similarity of figures through a series of rigid transformations and dilations.
+Next, students will extend their knowledge of linear relationships by identifying and comparing the properties of lines and their equations.
 Then, students will learn how to solve systems of linear equations using graphs, substitution, and elimination.
 After that, they build upon their algebraic skills by applying them to statistics, where they analyze and interpret patterns in bivariate data.
-Finally, students will explore and analyze three-dimensional shapes including cylinders, cones, and spheres.
+Finally, students will explore and analyze three-dimensional shapes, including cylinders, cones, and spheres.

 SCIENCE 8A

 Science 8 (1 of 2) focuses on life science concepts from biology, ecology, and environmental science.
-Students will explore the nature of science and has engineering and technology practices threaded throughout the course.
+Students will explore science’s nature and have engineering and technology practices threaded throughout the course.
 Students begin with an introduction to scientific processes.
 Then, they explore cells, heredity, evolution, ecology, and genetic technology.

 SCIENCE 8B

 In Science 8 (2 of 2), students will focus on physical science concepts, including topics from physics and space science.
-They will begin by exploring the history of science and highlights influential scientists who laid the groundwork for the fields students are about to discover.
-Students will begin with physics—one of the more interactive sciences that can be seen in action in the world.
-Then they will explore concepts of velocity and acceleration, and dive into forces and Newton’s laws of motion.
+They will begin by exploring science’s history and highlighting influential scientists who laid the groundwork for the fields students are about to discover.
+Students will start with physics—one of the more interactive sciences seen in action in the world.
+Then, they will explore concepts of velocity and acceleration and dive into forces and Newton’s laws of motion.
 Students will also explore space, including the solar system, planets, and the Moon.

 SOCIAL STUDIES 8A

 Students will begin by exploring how American Indian societies lived in their environments.
-Next, they will examine reasons for European exploration and settlement in North America.
+Next, they will examine the reasons for European exploration and settlement in North America.
 From there, students will explore the development of the British colonies and the causes behind the American Revolution.
-They will learn how the Patriots were able to defeat Great Britain and achieve independence.
+They will learn how the Patriots defeated Great Britain and achieved independence.
 They will be able to name the documents that define the democratic nature of our American republic.
 They will learn why the Declaration of Independence and the Constitution are so revolutionary.
-Throughout much of the course, students study the growth of sectional divisions and conflict.
+Throughout the course, students study the growth of sectional divisions and conflict.

 SOCIAL STUDIES 8B

-This course will take students on a journey from early Spanish missions in western North America up to the end of the 19th century in the United States.
-Next, students will examine reasons for western westward exploration and expansion.
-From there, students explore the causes and effects of the Texas Revolution and the Mexican American War.
+This course will take students from early Spanish missions in western North America to the end of the 19th century in the United States.
+Next, students will examine reasons for Western westward exploration and expansion.
+From there, students explore the causes and effects of the Texas Revolution and the Mexican-American War.
 They will also analyze the California gold rush and immigration to the West Coast.
 The course then explores the sectional causes and effects of the Civil War.
 After that, students will examine the changes to the lives of African Americans during Reconstruction, followed by the explosive economic growth of the Second Industrial Revolution.
 The Indian Wars of the 19th century are also a consistent topic of the course.

-In addition to our core curriculum, Career Exploration will be integrated throughout the program.
-Students will investigate the world of work and relate careers to their own interests, skills, and abilities.
-Students will begin to build their own personal development, as well as habits of success.
-Students will focus on building a sense of identity and purpose.
-Middle school students should be prepared to determine a career pathway or program of study as they matriculate into High School.
+As part of our program, we will incorporate Career Exploration throughout the core curriculum.
+Students will investigate the world of work and relate careers to their interests, skills, and abilities.
+They will begin to build their personal development and success habits and focus on creating a sense of identity and purpose.
+Middle school students should prepare to determine a career pathway or program of study as they matriculate into High School.

 List of Possible Elective Courses: